 For the self-hosted website, you have to buy a domain name and hosting before you start building the website.
 And then you will be able to install the CMS on your own server and create the website.

-Ultimately, you’re spending money to build a WordPress website through the CMS is free itself.
+Ultimately, you’re spending money to build a website and not to buy the CMS.

 How do you can practice WordPress for free